joaomelo/textorama/README.md

 Textorama plays nicely with the markdown syntax.
 It is still portable plain text but visually enriched.

 You can read more about it [here](https://www.markdownguide.org/).

+# Open Source

+This project is open source.
+You are welcome to run, copy, distribute and study the software available at its [GitHub repository](https://github.com/joaomelo/textorama).

+Regarding contributions, I have a daytime job and a wonderful family to assist.
+So I give my love to coding in the gaps presented late nights and weekends.
+To manage that scarcity and my mental health, I decided to keep the project closed to contributions for now.